 There is also the much less common Devon Carpet with almost identical markings to

 Central band is narrow or broken near the trailing edge of the forewing

-Outer edging to central band is evenly curved with small ‘spikes’ projecting into the central band.
+Inner edging to central cross band is evenly curved with small ‘spikes’ projecting into the central band.
 In Phoenix and Small Phoenix there is one large spike.

 Both Phoenix and Small Phoenix have dark, white-

 There are two common forms of Small Phoenix :

 One form has white lines across the central band, interrupting it